adeo/mozaic-design-system/src/pages/Components/RatingStars/specs.md

 ### Colors

-Three colours are used to differentiate the state of the stars:
+Three colors are used to differentiate the state of the stars:

 | Star state  | Token                                                       |
 | ----------- | ----------------------------------------------------------- |